 When you feel your child, tween or teen is ready to receive a card linking to their account, we offer two cards – the Star ATM card and the Mastercard Debit Card.
 Parental controls are available for both cards through the cuEARN platform.
 In order to receive either card, the youth must complete a Banzai financial literacy course online.

-Start a Youth CD for just $250 and watch your savings grow with your kids!
-A Youth CD allows your child or teen to earn higher dividends than a traditional savings account.
+Start a Youth Certificate for just $250 and watch your savings grow with your kids!
+A Youth Certificate allows your child or teen to earn higher dividends than a traditional savings account.

 Teaching Teens Financial Responsibility